Dynamics of a superconducting qubit coupled to the quantized cavity field: a unitary transformation approach: Resonance condition: Jaynes-Cummings type Hamiltonian

 At this stage we have in hands a transformed Hamiltonian equation (\ref{THTI}) with a more complicated structure than the original one, in equation (\ref{H}).
-Nevertheless, our new Hamiltonian may be considerably simplified by choosing appropriate resonance conditions and applying the RWA.
-In fact, as we are going to show below, for certain values of the cavity frequency $\omega$ and the parameter $\gamma$, it is possible to (approximately) obtain well known Hamiltonians of quantum optical resonance, such as the one-photon and two-photon Jaynes-Cummings Hamiltonians.
-We would like to remark that these are Hamiltonians in the transformed space, though.
+Nevertheless, our new Hamiltonian may be considerably simplified by choosing an appropriate resonance condition and then applying the RWA.
+In fact, it is possible to obtain a well known Hamiltonian of quantum optical resonance: the Jaynes-Cummings Hamiltonian in the transformed frame.
+If the cavity frequency is such that $\hbar\omega = E_{J}$ and the parameter $\gamma$ (which may be controlled by the classical flux) equals $\gamma=\pi/4$ rad, the rapidly oscillating terms in the right hand side of equation (\ref{THTI}) may be neglected (RWA), and the transformed Hamiltonian above reduces to